viamrobotics/docs/docs/use-cases/navigate.md

 ---

 If you have a rover base, you can use Viam to teleoperate it and to navigate autonomously.
-Once you have configured your machine, you can remotely control your machine on the app's **Control** tab, and set up autonomous navigation with the [navigation service](/mobility/navigation/).
+Once you have configured your machine, you can remotely control your machine on the app's **CONTROL** tab, and set up autonomous navigation with the [navigation service](/mobility/navigation/).

 <table>
   <tr>